ESG Data

 Overseas: Calculated based on the Greenhouse Gas Protocol Standard

-• Greenhouse gas (GHG) emissions from waste incineration (without energy recovery) are excluded.
+• GHG emissions from waste incineration (without energy recovery) are excluded.

-• Greenhouse gas (GHG) emissions from waste disposal and wastewater treatment are excluded.
+• GHG emissions from waste disposal and wastewater treatment are excluded.

-• Non-energy greenhouse gas (GHG) emissions resulting from quicklime production (at lime kiln) are excluded.
+• Non-energy GHG emissions resulting from quicklime production (at lime kiln) are excluded.

 Scope 2 Calculation